- Federal Pell Grants

-Application: APTS applications are available on-line and in Financial Aid and must be submitted to Financial Aid with copies of all applicable New York State Tax Returns.
+Application: APTS applications are available on the Financial Aid Forms page and in the Financial Aid office and must be submitted to Financial Aid with copies of all applicable New York State Tax Returns.

 - be a resident of NYS and have resided in NYS for 12 continuous months prior to the beginning of the term;

 - be a U.S. citizen or eligible non-citizen;